 Imagine yourself jogging outdoors or sitting at work, and suddenly it feels like you are on a ride at an amusement park – that’s how people with vertigo feel during a vertigo episode.
 Vertigo is a kind of dizziness that makes you feel as if you or your environment is spinning.

 The sensation may hit unexpectedly and vanish just as quickly, or it may last for hours or even days.
 It could be deadly if it occurs in dangerous situations such as when you are driving or operating heavy equipment.
-This is why a visit to an Escondido vertigo clinic is highly recommended.
+This is why a visit to an Escondido chiropractor clinic is highly recommended.
 People with vertigo experience other symptoms too:

-- Feeling off balanced or being pulled in one direction
+- Feeling off-balanced or being pulled in one direction

 - Nausea and vomiting

 - Ringing in the ears or hearing loss

 Dizziness is one of the leading causes of trips to the emergency room for the elderly, according to the University of Iowa Hospitals and Clinics.
 But vertigo is usually caused by some other health condition.
 Some patients go years without getting a correct diagnosis.

 Vertigo can be due to problems in the brain, other parts of the central nervous system, or the inner ear.
 It is often a symptom of conditions such as the following: